-The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government through the U.S. Department of Housing and Urban Development Office of Public and Indian Housing and is administered by Boone County Public Housing Agency (BCPHA) dba Mid Missouri Public Housing Agency (MMPHA) for the jurisdiction of the following counties: Callaway, except for the city of Fulton; Cole; Cooper; Howard; Moniteau and Osage.
+The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government through the U.S. Department of Housing and Urban Development Office of Public and Indian Housing and is administered by Boone County Public Housing Agency (BCPHA) dba Mid Missouri Public Housing Agency (MMPHA) for the jurisdiction of the following counties: Callaway, except for the city of Fulton, Cole, Cooper, Howard, Moniteau and Osage.

-The Boone County Public Housing Agency board is composed of one elected representative from each participating County Commissions (or a County Commission designee) and two Section 8 Program participants (who may be appointed by the other members).
+The Boone County Public Housing Agency board is composed of one elected representative from each participating County Commissions (or a County Commission designee).
+The Boone County Public Housing Agency Residential Advisory Board is also composed by one member from each of our service counties, if available.

-The Agency Board shall:
+The HCV Board of Commission shall: